HYF-Class19/agile-development-group-2/planning/backlog.md

   - [ ] _there is a navbar at the top of the page with links to the different sections_

-#### Could Haves
+## Could Haves

 > would be really cool ... if there's time

 - **Home Page**

-- As a student interested in biology and trees, i should find well explained, informative content about trees
+- As a student interested in biology, i can find and download extra information about trees,
-  - [ ] _there is a youtube and wikipedia link about trees_
+  - [ ] _there is an extra section_
+- As a climate activist, i can view a gallery of different trees,
+  - [ ] _there are some animations_